Marking Your Ballot

-5. To vote for a qualified write-in candidate, write the candidate’s name in the space at the end of the candidate list and fill in the oval next to the space.
-(A list of qualified write-in candidates will be available at sfelections.org/writein and the City Hall Voting Center starting May 27, 2022 as well as all polling places on Election Day, June 7, 2022.)
+5. If you want to vote for a qualified write-in candidate, write the candidate’s name in the space at the end of the candidate list and fill in the oval next to the space.
+(A list of qualified write-in candidates will be available at sfelections.org/writein and the City Hall Voting Center starting October 28, 2022 as well as all polling places on Election Day, November 8, 2022.)

 6. If you do not want to vote on a certain contest or measure, leave it blank.
 Your votes for the other contests and measures will still count.

 In this election, voters will use ranked-choice voting (RCV) to elect the Assessor-Recorder, District Attorney, and Public Defender.
 Voters residing in even-numbered Supervisorial Districts (2, 4, 6, 8, and 10) will also elect members of the Board of Supervisors to represent their districts.

 In a ranked-choice voting contest, the names of candidates are listed on the left column of a ballot grid, with numbered rankings appearing in the top row.

 With ranked-choice voting, voters rank their choices in order of preference – first choice, second choice, third choice, and so on.
 To rank candidates for an office, fill in the ovals from left to right, as shown in picture 2.